 - Corrosion: Over time, the metal fittings on the hose can corrode to the components they’re attached to.
 This creates a tight, almost fused bond that makes removal difficult.

-- Seizing: If the hose has been subjected to high temperatures or has been exposed to contaminants, the fittings can seize together.
+- Sizing: If the hose has been subjected to high temperatures or has been exposed to contaminants, the fittings can seize together.
 This can make it extremely difficult to loosen the connection.

 - Over-tightening: If the hose was initially installed with excessive force, the fittings can become overly tightened, making them difficult to loosen without risking damage.